bkandh30/wc-tool/README.md

 There are four options supported:

 - `-c`: displays the number of bytes in a file.
-- `l`: displays the number of lines in a file.
+- `-l`: displays the number of lines in a file.
-- `w`: displays the number of words in a file.
+- `-w`: displays the number of words in a file.
-- `m`: displays the number of chars in a file.
+- `-m`: displays the number of chars in a file.

-If no option is provided, it displays
+If no option is provided, it displays all the data: number of bytes, lines, words and chars.

 ## Dependencies